gemini3d/gemini3d/Readme.md

 * C++17 and Fortran 2008 compiler.
 See [compiler help](./docs/Readme_compilers.md) for optional further details.
   * GCC 8 and newer
   * Clang 7 and newer
-  * Intel oneAPI HPC Toolkit (now free to use for all)
+  * Intel oneAPI
+  * Cray with GCC backend
 * Python and/or MATLAB for scripting front- and back-ends
 * CMake: if your CMake is too old, [download](https://cmake.org/download/) or `python -m pip install cmake`
 * MPI: any of OpenMPI, IntelMPI, MPICH, MS-MPI.
 See [MPI help](./docs/Readme_mpi.md) if needed.
 Without MPI, Gemini3D uses one CPU core only, which runs much more slowly than with MPI.